Who and What

 Note: There is an “early registration” discount detailed in the brochure!

-The Senior Forum is housed in the Office of Academic Affairs, under the direction of Doris Salis, retired Assistant Vice President of Academic Affairs.
+The Senior Forum is housed in the Advancement Office, under the direction of Doris Salis, retired Assistant Vice President of Academic Affairs.
 It is co-sponsored by the Hancock County Senior Center.